 SOMArts Cultural Center has been the central hub for San Francisco’s most radical and socially-conscious art and has been greatly shaped by the beloved late curator, artist, and mentor René Yañez.
-We’re honored to announce the René Yañez Legacy Fund, which will support two of his passions: nurturing emerging artists and mid-career artists, and caring for SOMArts’ garden he started and lovingly tended.
-As the Bay Area is home to a diverse ecosystem of artists, this legacy fund seeks to create a sustainable grassroots fund for their dreams to thrive.
+In 2022, SOMArts launched the René Yañez Legacy Fund, which supports two of his passions: nurturing emerging and mid-career artists, and caring for SOMArts’ garden he tended to as early as 2005.

-With the growing need to economically support Bay Area creatives, donations will help fund curator stipends for our large-scale exhibitions and artist stipends for SOMArts’ annual Día de Los Muertos exhibition, of which René is the founding curator.
-Proceeds for the garden will go toward new growth and ongoing maintenance.
+Donations fund curator stipends for our large-scale exhibitions and artist stipends for SOMArts’ annual Día de Los Muertos exhibition, of which René is the founding curator.
+Proceeds for our garden will go toward new growth, ongoing maintenance, and landscaping.

 SOMArts